Explore Our Collections

 The Kiplinger Library's extensive collections document over 200 years of Washington history.
 Use our online catalog to search for topics of interest.
 Collections include:

 Photographs: More than 100,000 prints, negatives and slides from the 1860s to the present, documenting local street scenes, events, businesses, and people.

 Archives: The Archives section of the library's online catalog includes more than 700 archives and manuscript collections, ranging from early 18th century documents to the historic records of existing organizations, as well as maps, broadsides and ephemera.

 - Search the Library Catalog for descriptions of archival collections, finding aids, maps, broadsides and ephemera.

 - Map Collection: Contains over 500 maps dating from late 18th century to the present, including city planning maps, topographical maps, real estate atlases, and subdivision maps.

 - Broadsides and Ephemera Collections: Contains a variety of materials that help capture the everyday activities of Washington's businesses and people.
 Items include posters, programs, dance cards, advertisements, menus, tickets, and catalogs.

 - Archives and Manuscript Subject Guide Organized primarily by subject with some collections listed by type.
 Photograph collections are not included.

-- Featured Collection: A recent partnership with the Rainbow History Project has led to the acquisition of the Rainbow History Project's archive of lesbian, gay, bisexual and transgendered research materials.
+- Featured Collection: A partnership with the Rainbow History Project led to the acquisition of the Rainbow History Project's archive of lesbian, gay, bisexual and transgendered research materials.

 Library: The "Library" section of the online catalog includes over 8,500 titles, including books, pamphlets, and periodicals.
 New titles continue to be added.